zimmerzam/biocpp/README.md

 ## Installation and setup ##

 BioCpp uses Eigen3 for atom coordinates, geometrical transformations and this kind of stuffs.
-So you need to download itfrom [here](http://eigen.tuxfamily.org/).
+So you need to download it from [here](http://eigen.tuxfamily.org/).

-Eigen3 needs no istallation: simply extract the sources in *path-to-BioCpp/src/geometry/Eigen/* and you're done.
+Eigen3 needs no installation: simply extract the sources in *path-to-BioCpp/src/geometry/Eigen/* and you're done.

 In order to use BioCpp in your project simply